wink-travel/wink-wordpress-plugin/README.txt

 == External Services ==

 This plugin requires a Wink account.
-It uses the Wink & Traveliko API to connect to display your Wink/Traveliko account information.
-You can find more information about Wink/Traveliko at [hhttps://wink.travel](https://wink.travel "Influencer-driven travel booking").
+It uses the Wink API to retrieve travel inventory data from your Wink account.
+You can find more information about Wink at [https://wink.travel](https://wink.travel "Influencer-driven travel booking").

 == Options ==
 There are multiple ways to use our components: